Semantics-Empowered Communication: A Tutorial-cum-Survey: From Past to Future of AI-empowered SemCom

 As mentioned earlier, SemCom can be classified as SL-SemCom and EL-SemCom.
-As for the research of SL-SemCom, the exploration of semantics includes content semantics and channel semantics learned by DNNs shown in Fig. \ref{signal}, wherein the former is realized over modulation and coding techniques, and the latter is contingent on transmission techniques.
+As for the research of SL-SemCom, the exploration of semantics includes content semantics and channel semantics learned by DNNs shown in Fig. \ref{signal}, wherein the former is realized over coding and modulation techniques, and the latter is contingent on transmission techniques.
 Specifically, the learning manner of content semantics can be categorized into implicit reasoning and explicit reasoning.
-In particular, the explicit reasoning characterizes the contextual probabilities with real entities or reasoning rules explicitly, wherein these real entities can be updated via pre-defined rules.
+In particular, explicit reasoning characterizes contextual probabilities with real entities or reasoning rules explicitly, wherein these real entities can be updated via pre-defined rules.
 We will mainly discuss mathematical probabilities and graph-modeled probabilities for this category \cite{choi2022unified,seo2021semantics,xiao2022reasoning}.
-Contrarily, the implicit reasoning methods, which are typically DL or deep RL (DRL)-based, learn how to express the semantics without a real mathematical probability distribution and infer with a set of learnable parameters supervised by human-crafted semantic similarity metrics as in Section \ref{sec:semantic-level_metric}, but in a discriminative manner.
-In particular, DL based methods like \textit{joint source-and-channel coding} (JSCC) based frameworks \cite{farsad2018deep, xie2021deep, zhou2022adaptive} assume the existence of differentiable objectives and adopt pretrained DNNs as encoders and decoders.
-On the other hand, regardless of the differentiability, DRL-based methods \cite{lu2021reinforcement,narvekar2020curriculum} model the SemCom as a Markov decision process (MDP) and dynamic learn the most appropriate transmission means by trial-and-error.
-Notably, without explicitly modeling the semantic expression and inference principles at the receiver side, these models embeds the contextual probabilities in their parameters, but are more difficult to adapt to new and varying semantic environments (\eg, channels).
+On the contrary, the implicit reasoning methods, which are typically DL or DRL-based, learn how to express the semantics without a real mathematical probability distribution and infer with a set of learnable parameters supervised by human-crafted semantic similarity metrics as in Section \ref{sec:semantic-level_metric}, but in a discriminative manner.
+In particular, DL-based methods like JSCC-based frameworks \cite{farsad2018deep, bourtsoulatze2019deep, xie2021deep, zhou2022adaptive} assume the existence of differentiable objectives and adopt pre-trained DNNs as encoders and decoders.
+On the other hand, regardless of the differentiability, DRL-based methods \cite{lu2021reinforcement,narvekar2020curriculum} model the SemCom as a Markov decision process (MDP) and dynamically learn the most appropriate transmission methods by trial-and-error.
+Notably, without explicitly modeling the semantic expression and inference principles at the receiver side, these models embed the contextual probabilities in their parameters, but are more difficult to adapt to new and varying semantic environments (\eg, channels).